Dynamics of generic 1-parameter perturbations of a vector field with a singular point of codimension k: Study of the polynomial vector field on z = z k+1 - epsilon on CP1

-This is well defined on $\C$ minus radial cuts from the singular points to $\infty$ (see Figure~\ref{fig:f6}).
+Such an integral is well defined, as a function of $z$, on $\C$ minus radial cuts from the singular points to $\infty$ (see \Cref{fig:f6}).
 In this coordinate, the vector field simply becomes $\dot t =1$, and the trajectories are horizontal lines.
-The vertices of the period-gon are images of $\infty$.
-The singular points are sent to $\infty$.
-The image of $\C$ minus the radial cuts is a star-shaped domain obtained by taking the filled period-gon (i.e.\ the convex hull of the vertices) and gluing to it $k+1$ \emph{branches}: straight strips, half-infinite, perpendicular to the sides and of width given by the periods $\mu_\ell$.
-To see this, first note that this is the case for $\eps\in \R$.
-Then, since a change of coordinate and (complex!) time sends $\dot z= z^{k+1}-e^{i\theta}$ to $\dot z= z^{k+1}-1$, it is obvious that the descriptions for different $\theta$ just correspond to rotating the star-shaped domain.
+The vertices of the period-gon in $t$-space are $k$ images of $\infty$ in $z$-space.
+The singular points in $z$-space are sent to $\infty$ in $t$-space.
+The image of $\C$ minus the radial cuts is a \emph{star-shaped domain} obtained by taking the filled period-gon (i.e.\ the convex hull of the vertices of the period-gon) and gluing to it $k+1$ half-infinite straight strips that we call \emph{branches}, which are perpendicular to the sides and of width given by the periods $\mu_\ell$.
+To see all this, it is easier to start with the case $\eps\in\R$, i.e.\ $\theta=0$: see \Cref{fig:dessin-2} for a sector, which can then be spread by reflections along its two boundaries and whose image is spread to a star shaped domain as described above.